 There is certainly no assurance that the price of procedural services will be reduced by the ASIM RVG in the long run.
 ASIM's efforts to reduce the reimbursement disparity between procedural and cognitive services have reportedly met with concern from representatives of some internal medicine subspecialty groups whose members engage more heavily in procedural services.
 These groups reportedly do not object to increasing reimbursement for cognitive services, but question a decrease in reimbursement for procedural services.
-It is very possible that, once consensus on the RVG is reached, use in the market of the relative values accorded different services would result in increases in reimbursement for cognitive services with little or no decrease in reimbursement for procedural services.
-Moreover, to reach consensus among physician representatives with divergent interests, compromises might result in identification of new cognitive services, not previously billed for, that procedural service oriented physicians can bill to insurers and patients.
+It is very possible that, once consensus on the RVG is reached, use in the market of the relative values accorded different services would resul in increases in reimbursement for cognitive services with little or n decrease in reimbursement for procedural services.
+Moreover, i reach consensus among physician representatives with divergent i